Prayag Kumbh Mela: British Raj

 Mid-19th century onwards, the improving road and railway networks helped the pilgrims.
 However, the attendance varied over time for many reasons and reliable estimates of attendance are scant.
 The historical and modern estimates of attendance vary greatly between sources.
-For example, the colonial era Imperial Gazetteer of India reported that between 2 to 2.5 million pilgrims attended the Kumbh mela in 1796 and 1808, then added these numbers may be exaggerations.
-Between 1892 and 1908, in an era of major famines, cholera and plague epidemics in British India, the pilgrimage dropped to between 300,000 to 400,000.
+For example, the colonial era Imperial Gazetteer of India reported that between 2 and 2.5 million pilgrims attended the Kumbh mela in 1796 and 1808, then added these numbers may be exaggerations.
+Between 1892 and 1908, in an era of major famines, cholera and plague epidemics in British India, the pilgrimage dropped to between 300,000 and 400,000.

 The British government collected taxes, as well as began managing the camping and mela services particularly from the 1860s onwards.
-It allowed missionaries to camp and distribute their literature, appointed Muslim officials to manage the festival reasoning they were more indifferent to the holy men and "superstitions" at the festival, gave official licenses to "gambling carnivals".
-The Hindus objected to these appointments and licenses, petitioned against the voyeurism, found the favoritism to and presence of Muslim officials as unacceptable and asked for Hindu officials to lead the festival.
+It allowed missionaries to camp and distribute their literature, appointed Muslim officials to manage the festival reasoning they were more indifferent to the holy men and "superstitions" at the festival, gave official licences to "gambling carnivals".
+The Hindus objected to these appointments and licences, petitioned against the voyeurism, found the favouritism to and presence of Muslim officials as unacceptable and asked for Hindu officials to lead the festival.
 Over time, the communal sentiments intensified and the Kumbh mela became an "ideal place to articulate and promote Hindu interests".
 However, the Kumbh festival itself remained peaceful and "not a venue for Hindu-Muslim violence", states Maclean.

-Kumbh mela, 1882
+Kumbh Mela, 1882

 The mela became a source of scandal when a Muslim named Husain was appointed as the Kumbh Mela manager, and Indian newspaper reports stated that Husain had "organized a flotilla of festooned boats for the pleasure of European ladies and gentlemen, and entertained them with dancing girls, liquor and beef" as they watched the pilgrims bathing.

 Ardha Kumbh Mela, 1888

-A Christian missionary asked the government not to get involved in organization of Kumbh Mela as it made them complicit in idolatry.
-However, the Magistrate of Allahabad refused to oblige, arguing that the British involvement was necessary to keep the militarized Sadhus under control.
+A Christian missionary asked the government not to get involved in organisation of Kumbh Mela as it made them complicit in idolatry.
+However, the Magistrate of Allahabad refused to oblige, arguing that the British involvement was necessary to keep the militarised Sadhus under control.
 Prayag Samachar, a newsletter, blamed Muslims for lighting a fire at the mela.
-District Magistrate Porter tried to ban nudity, arguing that no Hindu scriptures authorized it.
+District Magistrate Porter tried to ban nudity, arguing that no Hindu scriptures authorised it.
 He was supported by the Commissioner of Allahabad, but Lieutenant Governor Auckland Colvin rejected the idea.
 Colvin, a former Magistrate of Allahabad, argued that there was no need to interfere in a Hindu ceremony which only the Hindus needed to attend.